 2. temporary versus archival

 When it comes to sharing your images, there’s nothing easier than posting a few of your favorites to your social media profiles or blasting them to family and friends via email, but keep in mind that technology is constantly evolving.
 And ask anyone who has ever had the misfortune of a hard drive crash or who has accidentally deleted their digital images and they’ll agree that the only way to truly protect your photos is to print them.
 I’m shocked at the number of galleries full of beautiful images I deliver that never get downloaded!
 Why invest in professional pet photography or buy these digital files if you have no intention of displaying them in some form?

-To provide my clients with the best of both worlds–custom artwork and shareable files–I offer complimentary web-sized, watermarked social media images with the purchase of a product featuring the identical image.
-I want every single one of my pet parents to walk away from their session with a tangible product to display in their home, from album blocks (shown right) to gallery-wrapped canvases with an image that says “This is worth seeing every day!”
+To provide my clients with the best of both worlds–custom artwork and shareable files–I offer complimentary matching social media files that correspond with every purchased product image.
+I want every single one of my pet parents to walk away from their session with a tangible product to display in their home, from boutique add-ons like an album block (shown right) to signature wall art showcasing an image that says “This is worth seeing every day!”

 3. DIY VERSUS COMPLETE SERVICE